“Let not your hearts be troubled,” Jesus said.

 by changing our outer circumstances.

-is advice to keep the core of our being
+is Jesus’ invitation to keep the core of your being

 who raised him as a sheep.